Frequently Asked Questions on Clear Braces

-- You may feel discomfort about 4-6 hrs after braces are put on and the next few days especially when chewing.
+- There can be discomfort about 4-6 hrs after braces are put on and the next few days especially when chewing.
 But don’t worry as this is normal and will get better within a week or two!
 Pain relievers such as Nurofen can help you for the mean time (ask your pharmacist for advice first).

 - Soft foods such as mashed potato, yoghurt, jelly, blended foods and ice cream are best to eat at this point.
 After a period of 1-2 weeks, eating rapidly improves.

-- Eating with braces takes some practice but you will adapt to this soon enough!
+- Eating with braces takes some practice.
 Make sure to chew your food slowly and carefully and brush after meals whenever possible or rinse your mouth with water to help get food out of your braces.

 A positive thing is that the uncomfortable/ inconvenient bits about having braces are experienced initially and this improves rapidly over the course of a week or two.

 Knowing and being aware of the above information contributes to an overall more positive experience with us at Smiles & Faces Orthodontics.